Below and Above the Knee Amputations

-At least twice each day you should look at your incision site for signs of infection or breakdown.
+When you do your dressing change daily, look at your incision site for signs of infection or breakdown.
 Call your doctor if you have these signs of infection or skin breakdown.

 - An increase in redness at the site or red streaks on your skin that extend from the site.